djcsdy/app-publisher/.github/README.md

     A typo was preventing the end user from being able to create a clerk type user.

-    Users hould nw be able to create a clerk type user successfully.
+    Users should nw be able to create a clerk type user successfully.
     Note that non-administrators do not have access to this functionality.
     [fixes #142]